en-wl/wordlist/site/scowl-readme.md

 of his 12dicts package.
 Like his other stuff the 3esl list is also in the public domain.

-The 50 level includes Brian's frequency class 1, words words appearing in at least 5 of 12 of the dictionaries as indicated in the 12Dicts package, and uppercase words in at least 4 of the previous 12 dictionaries.
+The 50 level includes Brian's frequency class 1, words appearing in at least 5 of 12 of the dictionaries as indicated in the 12Dicts package, and uppercase words in at least 4 of the previous 12 dictionaries.
 A decent number of proper names is also included: The